shzlw/poli/docs/data-source.md

 # Data Source

+Poli connects to database through the JDBC interface.
+You can try connect to any databases that provides JDBC drivers.
+To configure Poli to connect to different databases, two steps are required.

-## Use any JDBC drivers
+## Download the JDBC jar file

-> There are not any JDBC drivers included except the JDBC driver for SQLite.
-You need to download the JDBC jar files based on the database you'd like to connect to and put those JDBC jar files under /jdbc-drivers.
+Download the JDBC jar files based on the database you'd like to connect to and put those JDBC jar files under /jdbc-drivers.

 For example:
 ```sh